 Welcome to the West Virginia University School of Public Health.
-Our faculty and staff have joined WVU from higher educational institutions throughout the world.
-We look forward to your decision to become a public health promoter, researcher, and educator by enrolling in one of our programs.
+Our faculty and staff look forward to your decision to become a public health promoter, researcher, and educator by enrolling in one of our programs.

-The WVU School of Public Health offers five disciplines of study: Biostatistics, Occupational and Environmental Health Sciences, Epidemiology, Health Policy, Management, and Leadership and Social and Behavioral Sciences.
+The WVU School of Public Health offers five disciplines of study: Biostatistics; Occupational and Environmental Health Sciences; Epidemiology; Health Policy, Management and Leadership; Social and Behavioral Sciences.
 Each department can be explored by clicking on the academics tab at the top of this page.

 If you would like to speak with an admissions representative, please e-mail us at WVUMPH@hsc.wvu.edu

 Tuition and Fees